top of page

 The etymology of the verb 'blame' can be traced back to Old English, where it was known as 'blæman.'
 This word was derived from the Proto-Germanic root 'blamjan,' which meant 'to shout' or 'to loudly proclaim.'
 Over time, the meaning of 'blame' evolved to refer to the act of publicly censuring or accusing someone for a perceived fault or wrongdoing.
 The shift from a literal sense of shouting to the figurative sense of assigning responsibility highlights how language can adapt and change to convey abstract concepts like accountability and fault-finding.

-Quiz: Find the meaning of the verb blame:
+Find the correct meaning of the verb blame:

 Try Again!